Mrkebubun/sputnik/clients/python/README.md

 ## General Client Interface

 The clients to each different exchange expose the same API.
-They return Twisted `Deferred`s.
+They return Twisted `Deferred` objects.

 Some APIs don't support certain calls.
 In those cases they will raise `NotImplementedError`